FabianaCampanari/Top-Trumps/README.md

 ✨| var i | var i < | i++ | = | beginning | condition | end (loop iteration) |

-✨Logic Structure (while) is the condition used in place of if as a determinant that if the code sequence is false the (while) will not be executed.
+✨Logic Structure (while) is the condition used in place of "if" as a determinant that if the code sequence is false the (while) will not be executed.

 ✨Command (while) executes only while the condition is true.